 All British Field Meet Video

-To see what VanDusen Garden looks like when it’s full of classic British cars, check out the video below.
-It shows scenes of the All British Field Meet when it took place a few years ago.
-As you’ll see, both the garden and the cars are beautiful!
+Check out the video below to see what VanDusen Garden looks like when it’s full of classic British cars.
+The video shows scenes of the All British Field Meet when it took place a few years ago.
+As you’ll see, both the garden and the cars are beautiful.

 VanDusen Garden in Autumn